brodieG/r2c/README.md

 # r2c - Fast Iterated Statistic Computation in R

 **Proof of Concept**.
-Experimental, incomplete, and interface subject to change.
+Experimental, incomplete, with an interface subject to change.

 Compiles a subset of R into machine code so that expressions composed with that